thesabinelim/comp1531-slackr/assumptions.md

     - Placeholder return values are used instead to be changed in the next iteration.
     - Similarly, an 'invalid' user id depends on the backend, and it has been taken for now to just be that an id can't be negative.
+    - For now, the handle_str is assumed by default to be first name and last name concat'd together.